 What I found in searching for the renaming search terms in this example is that all of them display Google Places results instead of regular website results.

 This is encouraging for the hair dresser looking to get into the SEO game.
 Instead of trying to get their webpage to come up for all these terms they could solely focus on optimizing their Google Places listing for all those keywords.

 So by doing keyword research this hairdresser:

-- discovered that their targeted serach terms brought up Goolge Places pages
+- Discovered that their targeted search terms brought up Google Places pages

-- learnt the importance of having a properly optimized Googe Places Page
+- Learned the importance of having a properly optimized Google Places Page

 As you can see without doing proper research this hairdresser would have been like a tourist without a GPS system.
 Completely lost, wasting time and resources with no master plan.